-This page describes how to use the database that scrapes financial data from the internet and creates historic databases of P/E ratios, EV/EBITDA ratios and other multiples as well as financial statements and cost of capital analysis.
-The financial statements, ratio analysis and cost of capital analysis that you can download are detailed and can be used as the basis corporate financial models.
+This page describes how to create and use the database that scrapes financial data from the internet and creates historic databases of P/E ratios, EV/EBITDA ratios and other multiples as well as financial statements and cost of capital analysis.
+The financial statements, ratio analysis and cost of capital analysis that you can create from downloading various information contains a lot of detail and can be used as the basis corporate financial models (comprehensive financial statements are included0.
 All you do is enter some ticker symbols, then wait as the download proceeds, and you will get a database with valuation multiples and financial statements.
 The database can be used to generate historic financial statements for a financial models and it will present different multiples such as the P/E, P/B, EV/Invested capital and EV/EBITDA.

-The databases that you can download below retrieve data from the internet (Market Watch and Yahoo finance) and present historic multiples for at least five historic years along with financial data like ROIC, ROE, Price to Book and other ratios like the growth rate in revenues and EBITDA.
+The database is created by download and retrieving data from the internet (Market Watch and Yahoo finance) as well as a couple of data series from FRED.
+With the data you can present historic multiples for at least five historic years along with financial data like ROIC, ROE, Price to Book and other ratios like the growth rate in revenues and EBITDA.
+You can also evaluate the cost of capital using the horrible CAPM as well as more interesting methods that use a regression analysis of the market to book ratio and the implied P/E ratio.
+You can also go to the financial statement page and get a big head start on creating financial models.
 The databases are flexible meaning that you can pick your ticker symbols, press a button, patiently wait for a while and you get a comprehensive financial database.
+Please note that you may have to sometimes update the database when yahoo changes the URL or when I add some enhancements to the file.
+You can download the Financial Database with examples and without tickers filled by clicking on the button below.

 Why the Financial Database is a Big Deal